Cal Raleigh Player Props: Mariners vs. Athletics

-Cal Raleigh -- with a slugging percentage of .571 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the mound, on May 3 at 9:40 PM ET.
+Cal Raleigh -- with a slugging percentage of .531 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Oakland Athletics, with Drew Rucinski on the hill, on May 4 at 3:37 PM ET.

 In his last game he had a hitless showing (0-for-2) against the Athletics.